ChaosHour/code-this/pythian-code-challenge/README.md

 I had to use ignore instead of the original line 321 error.

-Also, passwords are not encrytped on purpose, as this is used to help teach how to use them in your playbook.
+Also, passwords are not encrypted on purpose, as this is used to help teach how to use them in your playbook.
 When you want to encrypt your passwords, you can use ansible-vault create vars/main.yml your encrypted file.

 ```